AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-api-content-fragments.md

    >
    >This error is returned:
    >
-   >
-   >
    >    * when an error that cannot be identified with a specific code has happened
    >    * when the given payload was not valid
-   >
-   >

    The following lists common scenarios when this error status is returned, together with the error message (monospace) generated:

     * Parent folder does not exist (when creating a content fragment via `POST`)
-    * No content fragment model is supplied (null value), resource is null (potentially a permission problem) or the resource is no valid fragment template:
+    * No content fragment model is supplied (cq:model is missing), cannot be read (due to an invalid path or a permission problem) or there is no valid fragment model/template:

         * `No content fragment model specified`
         * `Cannot create a resource of given model '/foo/bar/qux'`